 – Fails to recognize the world’s different lingua francas

 Spanish, Arabic and Mandarin are also used as lingua franca in several areas of the world.
 For example, German and Russian are sometimes used as lingua franca in Eastern Europe.
-Especially outside of the capitals, encountering workers unskilled in English that favor a different lingua franca is not uncommon.
+Especially outside of the capitals, it isn’t uncommon to encounter workers who are unskilled in English and favour a different lingua franca.

 – Excludes non-English speaker workers

 When your internal courses and video presentations are purely in English, you’re automatically excluding all non-English speaking workers.
 As a result, your employees might lose interest and feel demotivated, unable to understand and process the given information fully.

 In the worst-case scenario, part of your workforce might feel ashamed of pointing out their language limitations, altogether abandoning all training and not informing their managers.

 According to Forbes Insights, 80% of respondents agreed with the statement that workers are more productive when their managers communicate with them in their native language.

 First-language training gives employees a better understanding of the subject matter and makes them retain information more efficiently.
 This is because human brains comprehend the subject matter more efficiently when they are trained in their native languages.
 Every language has its specific nuances and intonations, and it’s by understanding and embracing these nuances that you can assist your audience in capturing the message better.

 – Poses a safety risk